SEARCH: Monday, February 08, 2010

 Rasmussen-Barr E, Nilsson-Wikmar L, Arvidsson I. Stabilizing training compared with manual treatment in sub-acute and chronic low-back pain.
 Manual Therapy 2003;8:233-241.
 Abstract

-Torstensen TA, Ljunggren AE, Meen HD, et al. Efficiency and costs of medical exercise therapy, conventional physiotherapy, and self-exercise in patients with chronic low back pain: a pragmatic, randomized, single-blinded, controlled trial with 1-year follow-up.
+Torstensen TA, Ljunggren AE, Meen HD, et al. Efficiency and costs of medical exercise therapy, conventional physiotherapy, and self-exercise in patients with chronic low back pain: A pragmatic, randomized, single-blinded, controlled trial with 1-year follow-up.
 Spine 1998;23:2616-2624.
 Abstract

 Volinn E. The epidemiology of low-back pain in the rest of the world.
 Spine 1997;22:1747-1754.
 Abstract